Mark G. Frank: Research and publications

-Dr. Frank co-researched a study with Gilovich, called "The Dark Side of Self- and Social Perception: Black Uniforms and Aggression in Professional Sports".
+Frank co-researched a study with Gilovich, called "The Dark Side of Self- and Social Perception: Black Uniforms and Aggression in Professional Sports".
 Their goal was to test if black uniforms were portrayed as evil or aggressive.
-They designed four studies that investigated what wearing black uniforms in athletics did to perceive and actual aggressiveness of the participants involved.Frank and Gilovich found 25 subjects who knew nothing of the NFL, or NHL and nothing about the corresponding sport.
-What they found was that teams with black uniforms were consistently rated as being more aggressive than their counterparts.
-Again, the interesting thing about this is that the subjects knew nothing of what these jersey's represented, only what it looked like.
+They found was that teams with black uniforms were consistently rated as being more aggressive than their counterparts.
 Frank and Gilovich went to the NFL and NHL and requested official penalty records for all teams from 1970 through the NHL and the NFL.
-If a team had more penalty time, it was viewed as being more aggressive.
-As they expected, the top 5 most penalized teams in the NFL over the duration of the data set were also the 5 teams that had black uniforms.
-The same held true with the NHL teams in terms of penalty minutes with the exception of one team that came in 4th.
-They have found two things.
-First of all, people seem to think that individuals dressed in black are inherently more aggressive (study 1).
-Second, they discovered that in two professional sports, teams wearing black uniforms are in fact the most aggressive teams in their respective sports (study 2).
+They discovered that in two professional sports, teams wearing black uniforms are in fact the most aggressive teams in their respective sports.
 The results showed that black jerseys tended to get penalties called on them more than white jerseys.
-In other words, when the subjects knew that the team was wearing black, they felt they made more penalties, regardless of what side of the ball they were on.
-But when the color of the dark jersey was unclear, there was no bias in how they called the play.
-The results showed that black uniforms and aggressiveness were positively correlated.

-Dr. Frank, along with Daejoong Kim and Sung Tae Kim, conducted a study exploring the changes of emotional-display behavior on different forms of Computer-mediated communication (CMC).
+Frank, along with Daejoong Kim and Sung Tae Kim, conducted a study exploring the changes of emotional-display behavior on different forms of Computer-mediated communication (CMC).
 The context of the CMC was that of a one-to-one online chat with four different chat conditions – joint-view, no-view, view-in, and view-out.
 These conditions manipulated visibility and monitor-ability.
 The results of this study found that the degree of social presence is not influenced by visibility and monitor-ability, although visibility influences the use rate of textual paralinguistic cues.
 Emotional-display behavior was found to be only partially influenced by monitor-ability.